seL4/docs/Hardware/index.md

 [RISC-V](#risc-v) and [x86](#x86), for a number of platforms with varying hardware features.

-seL4 is formally verified (to various degrees) for a subset of these configurations, i.e. combination of architecture, platform and hardware features.
+seL4 is formally verified for specific configurations for a subset of these platforms.
+The depth of the proofs and which properties are verified depend on the platform.

-Details are given in the tables below.
+The tables below provide more details.

 ### Platforms' attributes

-The tables below list of all the platforms for which seL4's implementation is available.
+The tables below list the platforms for which seL4 is available.
 For each platform, the tables list:

 - whether specific features are supported (e.g. *Virtualisation*, *IOMMU/SSMU*, etc) and to which degree (where applicable);
 - the *verification status* (see more [below](#verification-status));